CFenner/MMM-AirQuality/README.md

 {
 	module: 'MMM-AirQuality',
 	position: 'top_center', // you may choose any location
+	header: 'AQI', //choose a header if you like
 	config: {
 	  location: 'beijing' // the location to check the index for }